South Asian Spelling Bee

-The South Asian Spelling Bee is an annual spelling bee platform in the United States for children of South Asian descent.
-It is an annual contest that tours the country every June and July in pursuit of the top two spellers from several cities nationwide; formerly, as many as twelve cities were stops for the bee, but the current number is five.
+The South Asian Spelling Bee is an annual spelling bee competition in the United States for children of South Asian descent.
+The competition tours the country every June and July to find the top two spellers from various cities across the nation; while it once featured as many as twelve city stops, the current number is five.
 Since 2018, it also features a program similar to the Scripps National Spelling Bee's RSVBee, in which wild-card spellers can apply to compete at nationals.
-The competition is open to any student at or below the age of 14 who has at least one parent or grandparent who is of South Asian descent, or whose lineage can be traced to Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, or Sri Lanka.
+The competition is open to any student aged 14 or younger who has at least one parent or grandparent of South Asian descent, or whose lineage can be traced to Afghanistan, Bangladesh, Bhutan, India, Maldives, Nepal, Pakistan, or Sri Lanka.
 Since its launch in 2008, the South Asian Spelling Bee has been aired in over 120 countries on Sony Entertainment Television Asia as a multi-part series.

 Competition

-Regional competitions are held in major South Asian American hubs across the United States.
-As of 2017, the bee visited the San Francisco Bay Area, Dallas, Chicago, Seattle, Charlotte, NC, New Jersey, the Washington Metropolitan Area, and Boston.
-In 2019, however, the only remaining regionals are Bay Area, Dallas, Charlotte, DC Metro, and New Jersey.
+Regional competitions are held in major South Asian-American hubs across the United States.
+As of 2017, the Bee visited the San Francisco Bay Area, Dallas, Chicago, Seattle, Charlotte, NC, New Jersey, the Washington Metropolitan Area, and Boston.
+As of 2019, the only remaining regionals are San Francisco Bay Area, Dallas, Charlotte, the Washington Metropolitan Area, and New Jersey.
 Spellers are enrolled by a parent or guardian to participate in any one regional contest.
 The top three spellers from each regional contest are awarded cash prizes.
 The winner and first runner-up in each of the regional contests are invited to participate in the national final, which takes place each August at or near Rutgers University in Piscataway, New Jersey.
 The national champion is awarded a $3,000 grand prize scholarship presented by the title sponsor.

 Media coverage

-The South Asian Spelling Bee is featured across an array of South Asians-focused as well as mainstream media outlets.
+The South Asian Spelling Bee is featured across an array of South Asian-focused as well as mainstream media outlets.
 Produced for broadcast on Sony Entertainment Television Asia, the regional contests and finals are aired worldwide each year.